-As described above, smart proxies are a meta-programming mechanism that increases the flexibility of client applications.
-Are another common meta-programming mechanism used in DOC middleware are interceptors, which help increase the flexibility of both client and server applications.
-In CORBA, interceptors are meta-objects that stubs, skeletons, and certain points in the end-to-end operation invocation path can invoke at predefined "interception points."
+The smart proxies feature outlined above is a metaprogramming mechanism that increases the flexibility of client applications.
+Interceptors are another meta-programming mechanism used in DOC middleware to increase the flexibility of both client and server applications.
+In CORBA, interceptors are standard meta-objects that stubs, skeletons, and certain points in the end-to-end operation invocation path can invoke at predefined "interception points."

-The interceptor specification defined prior to CORBA 2.3.1 was not portable.
-Therefore, the interceptors discussed in this paper are based on the "Portable Interceptors" specification [8], which currently being ratified by the OMG.
-Several types of interceptors are defined in the CORBA Portable Interceptor specification.
-They can be divided into two major categories: (1) request interceptors that deal with operation invocations and (2) IOR interceptors that insert information into interoperable object references (IORs), both of which are described below.
+Prior to CORBA 2.3.1 interceptors were under-specified and therefore non-portable.
+In contrast, the interceptors discussed in this paper are based on the so-called "Portable Interceptors" specification [7], which is being ratified by the OMG.
+Two types of interceptors are defined in the CORBA Portable Interceptor specification:

+- Request interceptors, which deal with operation invocations; - IOR interceptors, which insert information into interoperable object references (IORs).

+Both types of interceptor are described below.